cahlan/youth-gospel-study-curriculum/weeks/week-5.md

 #### The Lord protects the people of Ammon

+How did the Lord protect the Anti-Lehi-Nephites?

 * [Alma 27:1-15](https://www.lds.org/scriptures/bofm/alma/27.1-15)

 #### Moroni is inspired to create the Title of Liberty

+What were the conditions upon which the Nephites would be able to maintain their liberty?
+Who or what threatened them?

 * [Alma 46:1-18](https://www.lds.org/scriptures/bofm/alma/46.1-18)

 #### The Nephites are protected from the siege of the Gadianton Robbers

+How did the Lord help the Nephites to face so great a threat?
+How did He inspire and give courage to the hearts of the Nephites who faced so terrible a foe?

 * [3 Nephi 4](https://www.lds.org/scriptures/bofm/3-ne/4)